36 Excellent Oatmeal Box Craft Ideas

 Can you believe fun and educational?
 Make this bedroom planetarium using the directions you'll find at education.com.

-This yellow submarine holds valentines, but since it's really too cute to tuck away for the rest of the year, I'm sure you'll be able to think of a way to make it as a decoration for a baby's or boy's room.
-The tutorial for this submarine can be found at Paint Me Plaid.
+I'm sure you'll be able to think of a way to make this Thomas train as a decoration for a baby's or boy's room.
+The tutorial for this project can be found at PBSparents.

 13. Rope Wrapped Container